taranasus/HideLatestVideoPerformance/README.md

 - Link to Chrome extension: https://chrome.google.com/webstore/detail/hide-latest-video-perform/gebhkpihpgicbbclaldmmkpnccbnfhfe
 - Link to Edge extension: TBA
-- Link to Firefox store: TBA
+- Link to Firefox store: https://addons.mozilla.org/en-GB/firefox/addon/hide-video-performance/
 - Link to Safari extension: **I ABSOLUTELY REFUSE TO PAY APPLE £79 PER YEAR JUST TO PROVIDE A FREE EXTENSION!**

 If you need it for other browsers / stores just drop me a message and I'll see what I can do.